Hi.

 What are the most common questions or concerns that boutiques or buyers have?

-Some stores want to know if you are selling close to their location or what zip codes you ship.
-They want to know if your work is original.
+Some stores want to know if you are selling close to their location or what zip codes you ship to.
+They also want to know if your work is original.

 Can you share any successful strategies for maintaining relationships with buyers?

-I send emails to my accounts when I am introducing new products at the next expo and let them know what the date is and my artist special.
+I send emails to my accounts when I am introducing new products at the next expo.
+I let them know what the date is and my artist special.

 What advice would you give to someone looking to break into the wholesale market for the first time?